aimms/function-reference/elementary-computational-operations/time-functions/createtimetable.rst

 .. seealso::

     The procedures :aimms:procedure:`Aggregate`, :aimms:procedure:`DisAggregate`.
-For a more detailed description of the creation of timetables, see Section 33.4 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+For a more detailed description of the creation of timetables, see :doc:`advanced-language-components/time-based-modeling/creating-timetables` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.